mantas6/fzf-php/README.md

 ### Binary download

-The `fzf` binary is downloaded automatically on the first use, however you can initiate the download manually:
+The `fzf` binary is downloaded automatically on the first use, however you can initiate the download manually.

 ```sh
 ./vendor/bin/fzf-php-install